 Note: In order to safely carry a person while descending stairs, two persons must use specific techniques, which must be learned and practiced prior to an actual emergency.
-If you do not know these techniques, or if the person does not wish to be carried, tell the person using the wheelchair to remain in the area of rescue assistance and/or stairwell, and then seek help from Campus Security, police, and/or fire personnel immediately.
+If you do not know these techniques, or if the person does not wish to be carried, tell the person using the wheelchair to remain in the area of rescue assistance and/or stairwell, and then seek help from Campus Safety, Police, and/or Fire personnel immediately.